You are here:

 How can I recycle plastic bags?

-Plastic bags can be recycled at many retail locations, including Giant Eagle, Kohls, Macy's, Walmart, and Target stores.
-Usually a collection bin is located in the store vestibule; all types of plastic bags and plastic film are accepted.
+Plastic bags can be recycled at many retail locations, including Giant Eagle, JCPenney, Kohls, Lowe's Home Improvement, Sam's Club, Target, and Walmart stores.
+Usually a collection bin is located in the store vestibule or near the customer service desk.
+All types of plastic bags and plastic film are accepted.
 You can also enter your zip code on the plastic film recycling website to find more recycling locations near you.

 How do I dispose of an old propane tank that can’t be refilled?